-This issue is one that affects many different students, especially ones that are marginalized.
-Students afflicted by mental illness or other disabilities or who are veterans face unique tribulations that are often pushed to the periphery so that the rest of society can pretend these problems don't exist.
+This issue is one that affects many different students, especially ones who are marginalized.
+Students of marginalized identities face unique tribulations that are often pushed to the periphery so that the rest of society can pretend these problems don't exist.
 Providing greater resources for these individuals offers a unique opportunity for students to build a coalition of diversely affected individuals and bring this issue to the forefront of many important conversations.
 This is an opportunity to take action to improve lives that cannot be ignored.